 But there's also the issue of monthly data caps, should you have one; streaming on Stadia at 4K will use up 1TB of data in 65 hours.
 That comes out to 15.75GB per hour of 4K streaming.

-What's the release date, pricing, and game availability?
+What's the release date and pricing?

 In its place will be the Stadia Premiere Edition which includes Chromecast Ultra, a three-month Stadia Pro subscription, and a "clearly white" controller.
 It won't give owners a head start on selecting their handles, however, and the bundled three-month subscription won't include the Buddy Pass, which lets users share their Stadia Pro service with another user.